Parsa-Rajabi/cpsc-2350-spring-2022/_sources/assignments_quizzes.md

-# Assignments and Weekly Check-in Quizzes
+# Assignments & Check-in Quizzes

 We are using GitHub Classroom to deliver the assignment and weekly quizzes for this course.
 You will first need to create a GitHub account, and then you can accept each Class Activity.